 A program interacts with people, dubbed users, and each other, in which case we often speak of server and client components.
-Hence any reasonably complete program consists of many building blocks: some deal with input, some create output, some bridge the gap between those two.
+Hence any reasonably complete program consists of many building blocks: some deal with input, some create output, while some bridge the gap between those two.
 We choose to use functions as fundamental building blocks, because everyone encounters functions in pre-algebra and because the simplest programs are just such functions.
 The key is to discover which functions are needed, how to connect them, and how to build them from basic ingredients.

 In this context, “systematic program design” refers to a mix of two concepts: design recipes and iterative refinement.We drew inspiration from Michael Jackson’s method for creating COBOL programs plus conversations with Daniel Friedman on recursion, Robert Harper on type theory, and Daniel Jackson on software design.
 The design recipes are a creation of the authors; and here, they enable the use of the latter.

 Identify the information that must be represented and how it is represented in the chosen programming language.
 Formulate data definitions and illustrate them with examples.